EmreTaha/tensorflowf2-GAN/README.md

 Simple GAN implementations with Tensorflow 2 for Colab

 ## Description
 The GANs are implemented just to get used to TF2.
 I used some codes from different repos (links are included in the notebooks).
-The main contribution is that I override keras model's `train_step`  function so that all the models can be trained using fit function.
+The main contribution is that I override keras model's `train_step`  function so that all the models can be trained using `model.fit` method.
 I think that is the only contribution :)

 ## List of implementations